- Search for a Leaflet

 When should the medicine start working?

 It usually takes about 2 weeks for fluoxetine to start working but may take longer.
 Continue to give the medicine to your child during this time.
-Your doctor will decide whether it is helping once your child has been taking it for a few weeks.
+If you are not sure whether it is helping, discuss this with your doctor but continue to give the medicine.

 What if my child is sick (vomits)?